kubevirt/community/design-proposals/direct-pv-disks.md

 The purpose of this proposal is to describe a mechanism to use Persistent Volumes as a backing store for Virtual Machine disks.

 ### Use-case

-The primary use-case is to attach regular (writable) disks to Virtual Machines which are backed by Peristent Volumes.
+The primary use-case is to attach regular (writable) disks to Virtual Machines which are backed by Persistent Volumes.

 ## API